FAQs

 For questions about Processed Animal Proteins (PAPs), go to the dedicated PAPs - Questions and Answers section.

-In the EU, every year 328 million pigs, sheep, goats, beef and dairy cattle are slaughtered along with 6 billion chickens and turkeys.
-There is also 2.45 million tons of fallen stock - animals that die on farm or are culled due to disease risk.
 The majority of the material entering a rendering plant originates from slaughterhouses or farms but butcher shops, supermarkets, restaurants, animal shelters and vets also contribute.

-All of this animal by-product is sent to meat rendering plants to be disposed of safely.
 At a European meat rendering plant, all waste will be categorised into one of three categories, depending on the level of risk and is processed and reused in different ways.

 There are two types of meat rendering plants, the first is an integrated rendering plant, and operates alongside a slaughterhouses or poultry processing plant.
 The second is an independent rendering plant which receives its waste from a variety of sources and usually have several separate streams to process different types of waste.